albugowy15/synapsis-backend-test/README.md

 # Synapsis Backend Test

-## Available Endpoints

-### GET `/v1/products`

-**Description:** Retrieve a list of all available products.

-**Usage:** Use this endpoint to fetch a list of all products offered by the API.

-### POST `/v1/auth/login`

-**Description:** Authenticate users using their username and password.
-Upon successful authentication, the server responds with a JSON Web Token (JWT) for further access.

-**Usage:** Use this endpoint to log in to the system and obtain a JWT token for subsequent authenticated requests.

-### POST `/v1/auth/register`

-**Description:** Register a new user with the system using their username, email, full name, and password.

-**Usage:** Use this endpoint to create a new user account in the system.

-### GET `/v1/carts`

-**Description:** Retrieve all products currently in the user's shopping cart.

-**Authentication:** Requires authentication using a JWT token.

-**Usage:** Use this endpoint to view the contents of the shopping cart.

-### POST `/v1/carts`

-**Description:** Add a product to the user's shopping cart.

-**Authentication:** Requires authentication using a JWT token.

-**Usage:** Use this endpoint to add a product to the user's shopping cart.

-### POST `/v1/carts/checkout`

-**Description:** Checkout all products currently in the user's shopping cart.

-**Authentication:** Requires authentication using a JWT token.

-**Usage:** Use this endpoint to complete the checkout process for all products in the shopping cart.

 ## Documentation

-For more detailed documentation on each endpoint, including request and response formats, refer to the [Swagger documentation](https://https://synapsis-backend-test.fly.dev/swagger/index.html) provided by the API.
+For more detailed documentation on each endpoint, including request and response formats, refer to the [Swagger documentation](https://synapsis-backend-test.fly.dev/swagger/index.html) provided by the API.

 ## How To Run